 Any instrument duly executed by the Commissioner, and authenticated by the Commissioner’s seal of office, shall be received in evidence in the courts of this State, and copies of papers and records in the Department so authenticated shall be received as evidence with the same effect as the originals.

-(b) The Commissioner may be a member of the National Association of Insurance Commissioners or any successor organization and may participate in and support other cooperative activities of public officials having supervision of the business of insurance.
+(b) The Commissioner may be a member of the National Association of Insurance Commissioners, the International Association of Insurance Supervisors or any successor organization and may participate in and support other cooperative activities of public officials having supervision of the business of insurance.

 In addition to examinations and investigations expressly authorized, the Commissioner may conduct such investigations of insurance matters as the Commissioner may deem proper, upon reasonable cause, to determine whether any person has violated this title or to secure information useful in the lawful administration of any such provision.
 Except as otherwise provided in this title, the cost of such investigations shall be borne by the State.

 (a) The Commissioner or any of the Commissioner’s examiners may conduct an examination under this section of any company as often as the Commissioner in the Commissioner’s sole discretion deems appropriate, but shall, at a minimum, conduct an examination of every insurer licensed in this State but not less frequently than every 5 years.
 In scheduling and determining the nature, scope and frequency of the examinations, the Commissioner shall consider such matters as the results of financial statement analyses and ratios, changes in management or ownership, actuarial opinions, reports of independent certified public accountants and other criteria as set forth in the Examiner’s Handbook adopted by the National Association of Insurance Commissioners and in effect when the Commissioner exercises discretion under this section.
 Examination of an alien insurer shall be limited to its insurance transactions, assets, trust deposits and affairs in the United States except as otherwise required by the Commissioner.